 - Design of new screenshots

 - App preview video and feature art design

-20% of your investment should go to experiments with communication elements such as:
+Around 20% of your investment should be allocated to experiments focusing on communication elements, including:

 - Copy of your screenshots